-The course has a long standing history of delivering the social work degree going back to the late 1980’s.
+The course has a long standing history of delivering social work training going back to the late 1980’s.
 We have a small and friendly team with a great wealth of experience covering a range of areas of expertise.
-We have approximately 25 students in each year group and this enables us to have small teaching groups and offer a high level of tutorial and academic support to students.
+We have small teaching groups and offer a high level of tutorial and academic support to students.

-Students also benefit from regular sessions presented by service users and carers groups.
-Service user and carer input on the programme is integral to its design and delivery for which it has been commended.
+Students also benefit from regular sessions presented by service user and carer groups.
+Service user and carer input to the programme is integral to its design and delivery for which it has been commended.

 Current social work practitioners assist in the delivery of modules by virtue of the well-established relationship between the college and social work agencies.